joshuamhtsang/frr_venore/josh_sandbox/demo2_ospf-across-two-networks/README.md

 ============ OSPF external routing table ===========
 ~~~

-## Start container for r3
+## Start container for `r3`

 Note the `r2` OSPF daemon still only sees one neighboring router.
-This is because we haven't spun up container `r3` with its own OSPF daemon.
+This is because we haven't spun up container `r3` with its own OSPF daemon yet.
 ~~~
 5ca07541895a# show ip ospf neighbor